-It’s pretty common for people to use payment plans to pay for dental work.
+It’s pretty common for people to use payment plans to pay for dental work like cavity fillings.
 Especially since most insurance carriers haven’t adjusted their benefits to the average cost of living in, oh, over 40 years.
 And these days a lot of people don’t have dental insurance, period.
 With a payment plan you can usually get 0% or low interest and immediate approval, then make low monthly payments on the balance of your filling.
 That way you can schedule treatment right away, even if it’s not in your emergency budget.

 The earlier you treat an area of tooth decay, the more affordable the procedure is going to be.
 The price of a small filling today could easily evolve into hundreds or thousands of dollars more in treatment several months down the road.
 Just because a tooth doesn’t hurt doesn’t mean you can put treatment off.
 It will ultimately come back and haunt you.
 It’s better to finance a small dental filling ASAP than it is to worry about the price of a root canal and crown that will cost way more.

 Most communities will have a full-time or pop-up community dental clinic that offers charity work for people who qualify.
 The requirements vary depending on which clinic you visit.
 Most only provide basic services like dental cleanings, exams, and tooh extractions.
 Some may offer smaller dental fillings too.